freekode/tp2intervals/README.md

 # Third Party to Intervals.icu

-App to sync workouts between TrainingPeaks, TrainerRoad and Intervals.icu.
+App to sync workouts between TrainingPeaks, TrainerRoad (deprecated) and Intervals.icu.

+### Deprecation Notice

+There will be no updates for TrainerRoad platform.

+I don't have access to TrainerRoad anymore.
+Account, which I used, cancelled subscription.
+I don't use the platform and it's too expensive to have it for occasional fixes.
+I was able to fix some problems using only on logs, but they updating API and some problems can't be fix without access.
+Sorry about that.

 ### TrainingPeaks features